 Our rescue units are built for severe weather conditions and have proven their strength time and again on their missions.

-20 sea rescue vessels and 40 sea rescue boats form the rescue fleet.
+20 search and rescue vessels and 40 search and rescue boats form the rescue fleet.
 The units range in length from seven to 46 meters and are stationed at 55 stations at the North Sea and Baltic Sea.

 The concept of stationing units takes into account danger hot spots, traffic density and area conditions.
 The different rescue units complement each other optimally when required.
 Being able to have several units on scene within a short period is part of the stationing concept.
 The size of the ship is not necessarily the most important feature – rescue and medical equipment as well as draught are equally important.

 After tragic shipwrecks at the North Sea coast, Adolph Bermpohl, a navigation instructor from Vegesack, and Carl Kuhlmay, a lawyer, call for the founding of a sea rescue organization on a private basis.

 Georg Breusing, a customs inspector, founds the first German regional association for the rescue of shipwrecked persons in Emden.
 The first rescue stations are established.
 They are equipped with open rowing boats.

 The DGzRS is founded in Kiel.
 The DGzRS headquarters are established in Bremen.

 The motorization of the rescue fleet begins.
 After World War I many stations are equipped with motorized lifeboats.